SeneGambiaTravel Directory

 Saint-Louis was the first French settlement in West Africa and is now a UNESCO World Heritage Site — three days here is well worth the journey.

-Saint-Louis sits at the mouth of the Senegal River, four hours north of Dakar.
-The historic core — a long, thin island connected to the mainland by the Pont Faidherbe — is a UNESCO World Heritage Site, with crumbling colonial buildings, art galleries, and one of West Africa's most atmospheric jazz festivals every May.
+Saint-Louis sits where the Senegal River meets the sea, four hours north of Dakar.
+The old core — a long, thin island linked to the mainland by the Pont Faidherbe — is a UNESCO World Heritage Site: peeling colonial facades, art galleries, and one of West Africa's best jazz festivals every May.

 What to see

-The Pont Faidherbe itself is a Gustave Eiffel design and worth a walk.
-The Musée du CRDS covers the history of the city.
-Langue de Barbarie National Park, a thin sandbar across the river mouth, is a major bird sanctuary.
+The Pont Faidherbe is a Gustave Eiffel design and worth crossing on foot.
+The Musée du CRDS covers the city's history.
+Langue de Barbarie National Park, the thin sandbar across the river mouth, is a serious bird sanctuary.

 When to come

-May, for the Saint-Louis Jazz Festival — one of Africa's biggest — if you can plan ahead.
-Otherwise, December-February for cool, dry weather.
+May, for the Saint-Louis Jazz Festival — one of Africa's biggest — if you can book ahead.
+Otherwise December–February for cool, dry weather.

 Top highlights